 These past few days have been thick with possibility.
 All my goals rest in His mighty hands.
 I’ve heard words I never expected to hear, positive feedback that encourages me to press onward.
 Whatever the outcome, however, won’t detract me from writing in boldness, from sharing my healing heart journeys.

+Today the Lord showed me so much of His power.
 I heard in a devotional this evening that God doesn’t call the qualified, but qualifies the called.
 I also heard that if God has called us, He will anoint us.
 In the book of Jeremiah, we read:

 Then the word of the Lord came unto me, saying, Before I formed thee in the belly I knew thee; and before thou camest forth out of the womb I sanctified thee, and I ordained thee a prophet unto the nations.
 Then said I, Ah, Lord God! behold, I cannot speak: for I am a child.
 But the Lord said unto me, Say not, I am a child: for thou shalt go to all that I shall send thee, and whatsoever I command thee thou shalt speak.
 Be not afraid of their faces: for I am with thee to deliver thee, saith the Lord.
 Then the Lord put forth his hand, and touched my mouth.
 And the Lord said unto me, Behold, I have put my words in thy mouth.